 The transaction price between the Company and the above-mentioned related parties was not comparable to that of other customers, and no significant differences between the terms of transactions with related parties and other customers.
-The trading terms for related parties were ranged from 45 to 60 days, while the terms for routine sales were ranged from T/T in advanced to 90 days.
+The payment terms for related parties were 45 days, while the terms for routine sales were ranged from T/T in advance to 90 days.